RR5555/clearml_demo/README.md

 > [!CAUTION]
-> I had to regenerate the PAT after extending it to this repo before the PAT could work again for the new one (or for both, will ahve to check again)
+> I had to regenerate the PAT after extending it to this repo before the PAT could work again for the new one (or for both, will have to check again)

 > [!CAUTION]